Emmy nominated Director/Producer/DP

 He was a director on the Emmy nominated, History Channel mini-series, The World Wars.
 As director of photography for The Men Who Built America, another 8 hour mini-series for the History Channel, he earned a primetime Emmy nomination.

-Some of his other recent shows include American Playboy: The Hugh Hefner Story, for Amazon, and Season 1 of The Roman Empire: Reign of Blood for Netflix.
+Some of his other recent shows include Washington for History which debuted as one the most successful cable TV launches in several years, American Playboy: The Hugh Hefner Story, for Amazon, Season 1 of The Roman Empire: Reign of Blood for Netflix, Jonestown: Terror in the Jungle for AMC/Sundance and Jerusalem: City of Faith and Fury for CNN.

 Spike Lee executive produced his last feature film as DP, “The Girl is in Trouble,” and it starred Wilmer Valderrama.
 For his work on “I Sell the Dead,” starring Ron Perlman and Dominic Monaghan, López was awarded the Kodak Vision Award for Best Cinematographer at the Slamdance Film Festival.
 Variety magazine has described his work as “expert.”